Chapter 6 Layout

 Soft returns (a line break in a paragraph) support : function

-is an helper function to set the same height to each part of the
+height_all() is a helper function to set the same height to each part of the

 table.